LDSSA/nb-grades-collector/README.md

 ## use Jupyter notebook

+Copy the `submit.py` file to the sale folder as the Exercise Notebook.

 To submit a LU just add this code in the last cell of a notebook, instructing students to fill the slack_id <https://moshfeu.medium.com/how-to-find-my-member-id-in-slack-workspace-d4bba942e38c>

 ```python